This eggless lemon curd is TANGY. I've used a higher amount of lemon juice than traditional curd recipes to give it a punchy citrus kick.

 - To fill cupcakes or layer cakes.

-- You could also enjoy it over some vegan ice cream.
+- You could also enjoy it over some vegan ice cream or use it to make homemade lemon curd ice cream.

 - 250 ml (1 cup) lemon juice, freshly squeezed